-Men's championships have also been taking place with the pairs championship title this year going to Owen Rafferty and Geoff Marshall.
-Triples Champions team consisted of Owen Rafferty, Geoff Marshall, and Allan Gordin, whilst the Fours Champions are Ken Proctor, Allan Evans, Geoff Marshall and Ron Shore.
-Well done to all competitors and most particularly the champions who will now represent the Augusta Club in the forthcoming League Championships to be held in March and played at Cowaramup.
+All voted it a most enjoyable pennant season and we look forward to bringing the cup home next year.
+Saturday pennant competition was also completed this week with the finals of the first division being played against Margaret River Men's championships have also been taking place with the at Margaret River.
+What a thrilling game for the spectators pairs championship title this year going to Owen Rafferty and to enjoy with the final result being decided on the last end.
+Geoff Marshall.
+Triples Champions team consisted of Owen Augusta needed two shots to win the game and were actually Rafferty, Geoff Marshall, and Allan Gordin, whilst the Fours holding three when the Margaret River skipper came in with Champions are Ken Proctor, Allan Evans, Geoff Marshall the last bowl of the day to draw second shot leaving Augusta and Ron Shore.
+Well done to all competitors and most with only one.
+Thus it was that Margaret River were declared particularly the champions who will now represent the the winners by one shot.
+How often do we suffer the agony of Augusta Club in the forthcoming League Championships to the havoc that last bowl can create? be held in March and played at Cowaramup.